momen5406/PathLine-ChartwellPartners/docs/technical-documentation.md

 }
 ```

-Shows valid/invalid state using Bootstrap classes and toggles success/failure messages accordingly.
+Valid/invalid state is shown using Bootstrap classes so success/failure messages toggle accordingly.

 ---

 ## 📄 License

-This project is for educational/demo purposes and not affiliated with Chartwell Partners.
+This is an educational/demo project that is not affiliated with Chartwell Partners.

 ---